FatulM/shamsi_date/README.md

 ## Recent Changes

+As of version `1.2.0` persian weekday names are fixed.
+Now all the weekday names are without any spaces or half-spaces, except `سه‌شنبه` which contains a half-space.

 As of version `1.1.1` there are `mNFn` and `wNFn` getters on `JalaliFormatter` to get month names and weekday names in **Fingilish**.

 As of version `1.1.0` there are time information formatters, like: `tH`, `tMM` and `tMSSS`.
 And a formatter for date seperator.